GoogleChrome/ip-protection/Masked-Domain-List.md

 highfalutinhoney.com                             | Admiral                                                        | Not Impacted By Script Blocking
 hilariouszinc.com                                | Admiral                                                        | Not Impacted By Script Blocking
 historicalbeam.com                               | Admiral                                                        | Not Impacted By Script Blocking
-hollowafterthought.com                           | Admiral                                                        | Entire Domain Blocked
+hollowafterthought.com                           | Admiral                                                        | Not Impacted By Script Blocking
 homelycrown.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 honeybulb.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 honeywhipped.com                                 | Admiral                                                        | Not Impacted By Script Blocking